TRY NOT TO PANIC

 CONTACT YOUR WEDDING SUPPLIERS

-The ideal thing to do in this situation is postpone, not cancel.
+The ideal thing to do in this situation is postpone, not cancel, if possible.
 Suppliers are having a hard time of it too; if you can move your wedding to another date, you’d be saving yourself from losing deposits and saving your suppliers from losing a booking.

 Contact your wedding venue first and speak to your co-ordinator about what your options are.
 Once you know what an alternative date might be, or whether postponing is an option, then contact your other suppliers, like your photographer, videographer, caterer and hair and make-up suppliers.
 If they are able to move to the new date, then that’s great news!
 If not, discuss what other options are available.
 You should have a contract with all suppliers individually, so make sure you read over each one to see what the policies are on cancellations and moving dates.